 - Nipples are pulled flatter than usual, making latching challenging.

 - Lumps under your armpits.

 The most common type of breast lump is a plugged duct.
 Most blocked ducts do not require treatment and will clear on their own within a few days.
-They are typically small, hard and tender to the touch.
+They are typically small, hard, and tender to the touch.

-Blocked ducts are often caused by:
+Blocked ducts are often caused by the following: